Control 3.13: Agent 365 Admin Center Analytics and Reporting

 |---|---|

-| Hero Metric: Active Users | Count of unique users who interacted with at least one agent during the last 30-day period.
-Measures adoption scope and identifies departments with high agent engagement.
-(GA at May 1, 2026) |
+| Hero Metric: Active Users | Count of unique users who interacted with at least one agent during the trailing 30-day period by sending a prompt and receiving a response.
+Measures adoption scope and identifies departments with high agent engagement. |

-| Agents by Publisher | Breakdown of agents by creator: (a) created by your organization — further divided by agents shared by the creator versus used only by the creator, and (b) created by external partners.
+| Agents by Publisher | Breakdown of agents by creator category, including your organization, third-party publishers, and Microsoft.
 Supports third-party risk management oversight. |

-| Agents by Platform | Distribution of agents across deployment platforms: Copilot Studio (Full License / Lite License), Azure AI Foundry, and external partner platforms.
-Informs licensing compliance and platform governance scope. |
+| Agents by Platform | Distribution of agents across supported creation platforms such as Microsoft 365 Copilot Agent Builder, Microsoft Copilot Studio, Agents Toolkit, SharePoint, Microsoft Foundry, and connected non-Microsoft platforms.
+Informs licensing and platform governance scope. |

 | Active Users Over Time | 30-day trend chart of daily active user engagement.
 Reveals adoption momentum, usage spikes, and unexpected declines.
 Anomalies may indicate unauthorized usage or agent failures. |